-Center membership is open to all Wright State-affiliated faculty.
+The CGR is open to all Wright State-affiliated faculty.
 CGR charges investigator grants for use of certain equipment to offset the costs for contracts, reagents and staff time required for equipment maintenance.
 For groups not associated with WSU, the center works on genomic research projects on a fee-for-service basis.
-For more information about CGR membership and services, contact Dr. Michael Markey (phone: (937) 775-4536; email: email@example.com.)
+For more information about CGR use and services, contact Dr. Michael Markey: (phone: (937) 775-4536; email: firstname.lastname@example.org.)

 What can CGR do for my project?

 CGR has collaborated on projects at Wright State and external to the university.
 CGR can help in the design of experiments, provide expertise and "hands" for performing experiments, perform data analysis and interpretation, and utilize facilities for quantitative PCR, flow cytometry, microarrays, and next generation sequencing.
 Study topics may include: